regtracks/regtracks/spec.md

 #### 3.2.2

-The keyword `times` can be used to specify a repetition of the last rule or block.
+The keyword `times` may be used to specify a repetition of the last rule or block.
 When reached, matching continues from the top of the last rule or block.

 #### 3.2.2.1